 - Availability and prices of competing fuels

 Anyone who has paid bills in the past few years can certify that life on the whole is becoming more expensive.
 As ready access to natural resources diminish, the cost of the fuels we rely on to keep us living in comfort increase.
 Unfortunately, this is not an isolated phenomenon, but a global trend spreading across all continents.
 No matter where we live or what job we have, we pay more to keep our homes warm, our fridges full and our cars operating.

 Restaurants in the U.S. have one of the greatest energy intensities of any type of commercial building—an average of 38 kilowatt-hours (kWh) of electricity and 111 cubic feet of natural gas annually per square foot (ft2).

-So how does the energy price increase affect the food industry such as restaurants?
+So how does the increase in electricity and gas prices affect the food industry such as restaurants?